amco/gamco-rb/README.md

-There are sensitive information that you might not want to send it directly to Google Analytics to prevent some vulnerabilities, you can achieve this by using the `ga_secure` helper which generates a digest for the value:
+There are sensitive information that you might not want to send it directly to Google Analytics to prevent some vulnerabilities, you can achieve this by using the `ga_secure` helper which generates a digest for the passed value:

 ```ruby
 # app/views/products/show.html.erb